astropy/photutils/docs/psf_spec/scene_maker.rst

 SceneMaker
 ==========

 SceneMaker does not yet exist in the framework of PSF Photometry.
+This API is therefore a work in progress and should be considered as such.

-However, it likely will involve an additional column or variable attributed to each source in the input `~astropy.table.Table` indicating whether sources are stars or more extended objects.
-This must handle the possibility of merging several point sources into an extended object and vice versa.
-This will then be used in conjunction with SingleObjectModel, which already has the framework of ``object_type`` which allows for individual extended sources to be handled.
+However, the block will likely involve an additional column or variable attributed to each source in the input `~astropy.table.Table` indicating whether sources are stars or more extended objects.
+This column will be used in conjunction with ``SingleObjectModel``, which already has the framework to accept ``object_type`` which allows for individual extended sources to be handled, depending on the specific class used for the specific purpose.
+The given list of single object models allowed by, and available to, ``SingleObjectModel`` must be the same list of physical source classes (stars, galaxies, etc.) as ``SceneMaker`` uses to group and merge detected sources into point sources or extended objects.
+The block must also handle the possibility of merging several point sources into an extended object and vice versa.